MicrosoftDocs/powerapps-docs/powerapps-docs/developer/common-data-service/org-service/samples/convert-fax-task.md

 ## What this sample does

 The `CreateRequiredRecords` method creates the sample data that is required for the sample.
 The `retrievedFax` method retrieves the fax.
-The `DeleteRequiredRecords` nmethod gives an option to delete all the data that sample has created.
+The `DeleteRequiredRecords` method gives an option to delete all the data that sample has created.

 ## How this sample works